jmcelfresh/pc-to-mac-settings/README.md

 # Make a Mac feel more like a Windows PC
-Summary of setting changes, using Mac OS Tahoe.
+List of setting changes, using Mac OS Tahoe.

 ## Display (external monitors)
 (If you're using a MacBook or an iMac you don't need to worry about this)